jtigger/DotNET-DevNotebook/README.md

 DotNET-DevNotebook
 ==================

-Exploration of .NET Framework features (in C#) as Unit Tests.
+Exploration of .NET Framework features (in C#) as Unit Tests expressed in specification form.